 ORDINANCE NO. _________

-ENTITLED: “AN ORDINANCE CREATING A NEW SECTION 15.50.070, DEMOLITION BY NEGLECT, OF CHAPTER 15.50, HISTORIC DESIGN GUIDELINES, OF TITLE 15, BUILDINGS AND CONSTRUCTION, OF THE CODE OF THE CITY OF CHEYENNE, WYOMING.”
+ENTITLED: “AN ORDINANCE CREATING A NEW SECTION 15.50.070, NEGLECTED STRUCTURE, OF CHAPTER 15.50, HISTORIC DESIGN GUIDELINES, OF TITLE 15, BUILDINGS AND CONSTRUCTION, OF THE CODE OF THE CITY OF CHEYENNE, WYOMING.”

 BE IT HEREBY ORDAINED BY THE GOVERNING BODY OF THE CITY OF CHEYENNE WYOMING:

 Section 1.
-That a new Section 15.50.070, Demolition by Neglect, of Chapter 15.50, Historic Design Guidelines, of Title 15, Buildings and Construction, of the Code of the City of Cheyenne, Wyoming, is created as set out in this ordinance.
+That a new Section 15.50.070, Neglected Structure, of Chapter 15.50, Historic Design Guidelines, of Title 15, Buildings and Construction, of the Code of the City of Cheyenne, Wyoming, is created as set out in this ordinance.

-15.50.070 Demolition By Neglect.
+15.50.070 Neglected Structure.

 A. Purpose–Authority–General.